Statement

 Biography

 Jiselle Ramírez is a visual artist born and raised in Southern California.
-She is currently a junior at the School of the Art Institute of Chicago where she focuses on Fibers, Illustration, and Ceramics.
+She is currently a senior at the School of the Art Institute of Chicago where she focuses on Fibers, Illustration, and Ceramics.
 She is an active member of the School of the Art Institute’s Residence Hall Exhibitions Committee where she collaborates to curate and organize bimonthly shows.
 Ramírez has exhibited in a multitude of exhibitions across Chicago and Los Angeles including Woman Made Gallery’s 26th International Open and Junior High’s CommUnity respectively.
 She is the recipient of the SAIC Recognition Scholarship and the Travel Merit Scholarship.